Woman awakens during surgery, feels incisions, but can’t tell doctor - NewsBreak

 The suit claims an IV that was supposed to administer the drug propofol to Gustafson was disconnected during the procedure.

 “It’s a colossal mistake.
 It’s inexcusable.
 Literally, the records say the medication is running out onto the pillow, and the pillow is wet.
 We don’t medicate pillows.
 We medicate patients.
-I don’t know how you could argue that’s not a mistake,” said Jennifer Keel, the attorney who filed the suit on Gustafson’s behalf.Excessive force lawsuit takes aim at 15 officers, Denver police chief
+I don’t know how you could argue that’s not a mistake,” said Jennifer Keel, the attorney who filed the suit on Gustafson’s behalf.‘I’m still in here’: Woman trapped in her mind after colonoscopy

 U.S. Anesthesia Partners of Colorado issued a written response on behalf of the defendants named in the lawsuit.